Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 python.isdisjoint(dragon)  # False, there are common items {'o', 'n'}
 ```

 🌕 You are a rising star .
 You have just completed day 7 challenges and you are 7 steps ahead in to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Day 7